Angolan cuisine

-Angolan cuisine consists of several dishes popular among nationals and foreigners, a fusion of indigenous African and Portugese influences.
+Angolan cuisine consists of several dishes popular among nationals and foreigners, a fusion of indigenous African and Portuguese influences.
 These may include funge, mufete (grilled fish, plantain, sweet potato, cassava, and gari), calulu, moamba de galinha, moamba de ginguba, kissaca, and mukua sorbet.

 History

 Angolan cuisine in its modern shape is a combination of indigenous African ingredients and cooking techniques, and Portuguese influences and ingredients brought over from other Portuguese colonies, such as Brazil.

 Ingredients

 Staple ingredients include beans and rice, pork and chicken, various sauces, and vegetables such as tomatoes and onions.
 Spices such as garlic are also frequently seen.
 Funge, a type of porridge made with cassava, is a staple dish.

 There are many influences from Portuguese cuisine like the use of olive oil.
 Piripiri is a local hot sauce.